cairo-book/cairo-book/src/ch200-introduction.md

 - The JVM verifies that the bytecode is safe to run.
 - The bytecode is either interpreted (slow) or compiled to machine code just in time (JIT, fast).
 - If using JIT, the bytecode is translated to machine code while executing the program.
+- Java programs could also be directly compiled to a specific CPU architecture (read machine code), this is called Ahead of Time compilation (AOT), mainly provided by a now dead project `gcj`.

-The Cairo VM is also a process VM, similar to the JVM:
+The Cairo VM is also a process VM, similar to the JVM, with one significant difference:
+Java and its JVM are designed for (platform-independent) general-purpose computing, while Cairo and its Cairo VM are specifically designed for (platform-independent) _provable_ general-purpose computing.

-- A Cairo program `prgm.cairo` is compiled into compilation artifacts `prgm.json`, containing _Cairo bytecode_ (_CASM_, the Cairo instruction set, and extra data).
+- A Cairo program `prgm.cairo` is compiled into compilation artifacts `prgm.json`, containing _Cairo bytecode_ (encoded CASM, the Cairo instruction set, and extra data).
 - As seen in the [introduction](ch00-00-introduction.md), Cairo Zero directly compiles to CASM while Cairo first compiles to _Sierra_ and then to a safe subset of CASM.
 - The Cairo VM _interprets_ the provided CASM and generates a trace of the program execution.
+- The obtained trace data can be fed to the Cairo Prover in order to generate a STARK proof, allowing to prove the correct execution of a program.
+Creating this _validity proof_ is the main purpose of Cairo.

-An ongoing project, [Cairo Native][cairo-native] works on providing Sierra to machine code compilation, including JIT, for executing Cairo programs.
+An ongoing project, [Cairo Native][cairo-native] works on providing Sierra to machine code compilation, including JIT and AOT, for executing Cairo programs.

-Even though the high-level flow of both VMs is similar, their actual architectures are extremely different.
-This is because Cairo is built to prove program execution rather than merely performing it.
+Even though the high-level flow of both VMs is similar, their actual architectures are extremely different: the instruction set, the non-deterministic memory model and the output.
+This is because Java programs are merely executed while Cairo ones have their execution proven.

 [cairo-native]: https://github.com/lambdaclass/cairo_native